yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_Machine_Learning.rst

 ********************
 Machine Learning
 ********************
 Sitara Machine Learning toolkit brings machine learning to the edge by enabling machine learning inference on all Sitara devices (Arm only, Arm + specialized hardware accelerators).
 It is provided as part of TI's Processor SDK Linux, free to download and use.
-Sitara machine learning today consists of TI Deep Learning (TIDL), Arm NN, TensorFlow Lite, and RNN bare metal library.
+Sitara machine learning today consists of TI Deep Learning (TIDL), Arm NN, TensorFlow Lite, and RNN library.

 .. figure:: ../images/Sitara_machine_learning_stack_diagram.png
     :width: 1120px